codalab/codalab-worksheets/docs/rest.md

     - `size=.sort-            ` : Sort by a particular field in reverse.
     - `size=.sum              ` : Compute total of a particular field.
     - `.mine                  ` : Match only bundles I own.
+    - `.shared                ` : Match only bundles shared with a group I'm a part of.
     - `.floating              ` : Match bundles that aren't on any worksheet.
     - `.count                 ` : Count the number of bundles.
     - `.limit=10              ` : Limit the number of results to the top 10.